Award winning chicken chili

 bowl of chicken chili topped with shredded cheese and sour cream

-Nothing warms your bones or pleases a crowd quite like a bowl of chili
+Nothing warms your bones quite like a bowl of hot chili

-I kept coming back to Ina Garten’s recipe for chicken chili.
-I wasn’t convinced it would be great.
-The main ingredients were bell peppers and chicken which are not at all what I think of when I think of chili.
-I had so many reservations and questions about the ingredients in this recipe, but I just kept coming back to it until I decided I had to try it.
+Although I wasn’t convinced it would be great, I kept coming back to Ina Garten’s recipe for chicken chili.
+The main ingredients were bell peppers and chicken, which are not at all what I think of when I think of chili.
+I had so many reservations and questions about the ingredients in this recipe, but I decided I had to try it.
 And when I finally did, I knew I had something special.
 This is one of those recipes that simply surprises you.
-How can chicken and peppers come together and taste like chili?
+Somehow, the combinations of chicken, peppers and spices blend together and taste like traditional chili.
 I just don’t know, but they do!
-And it’s damn good!
+And it’s really, really good!

-I invited a few feasters over to taste test the chicken chili and discuss the pro and cons of going with a chicken chili vs a traditional beef chili in the contest.
-It was so helpful to get honest feedback so I could make a confident decision about which chili to submit.
-It was a unanamyous decision that I had to step out of the box if I wanted my chili to stand out and we all agreed this dish could be a real contender.
-So, that’s what I did.
-I spent the next few weeks deciding what tomatoes to use, what type of chili powder to use and what cheese worked best as a garnish.
+I invited a few feasters over to taste test the chicken chili and discuss the pro and cons of going with a chicken chili vs a traditional beef chili in the upcoming contest.
+It was fun and helpful to share ideas and discuss beef vs chicken.
+It was eventually decided that I had to step out of the box if I wanted my chili to stand out in a content of 18 contestants, and we all agreed this dish could be a real contender.
+So, I spent the next few weeks deciding what tomatoes to use, what brand of chili powder to buy and what style cheese worked best as a garnish.
 I worked hard to make it the best it could be.

 Chicken Chili